huggingface/evaluation-guidebook/README.md

 In text, links prefixed by ⭐ are links I really enjoyed and recommend reading.

 ## Table of contents

-### Intro
-I'll add this section later, but if you want an intro on the topic, you can read this [blog](https://huggingface.co/blog/clefourrier/llm-evaluation) on how and why we do evaluation!
+If you want an intro on the topic, you can read this [blog](https://huggingface.co/blog/clefourrier/llm-evaluation) on how and why we do evaluation!

 ### Automatic benchmarks
 - [Basics](https://github.com/huggingface/evaluation-guidebook/blob/main/contents/Automated%20benchmarks/Basics.md)